Immain/vibeflow/README.md

 - `playlist-read-private`
 - `playlist-read-collaborative`

-## Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Import your repository on [Vercel](https://vercel.com)
-3. Add environment variables in Vercel project settings
-4. Update your Spotify app's redirect URI to: `https://your-domain.vercel.app/api/auth/callback/spotify`
-5. Update `NEXTAUTH_URL` in Vercel environment variables to your deployed URL

-### Other Platforms

-Make sure to:
-1. Set all environment variables
-2. Update Spotify redirect URI to match your deployed URL
-3. Update `NEXTAUTH_URL` environment variable

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Disclaimer

 **Vibeflow is an unofficial third-party app.
 We're not affiliated with or endorsed by Spotify.
 Spotify® is a registered trademark of Spotify AB.**